 Economic design of a hydraulic structure, by nature is an optimization problem consisting of an analysis of the hydraulic performance of the structure to convey flow across or through the structure and a determination of the most economical design alternative [11].
 The objective is to minimize the sum of capital investment cost, the expected flood damage costs and operation and maintenance costs.
-Economic design of a levee system for flood protection involves balancing construction costs of levee, the losses of land value sacrificed for floodway expansion (Setback) and flood damages from inadequate channel capacity.
+Economic design of a levee system for flood protection involves balancing construction costs of levee, the losses of land value sacrificed for floodway expansion (Encroachment) and flood damages from inadequate channel capacity.
 The most common economic objective for floodplain management is minimization of expected annual damages and flood management expenses.
 Under static conditions, the flood frequency distribution is stationary and economic factors, such as the value of damage to properties, construction cost, and floodplain land values, are constant.

-Fig. 1: Levee Height and Setback
+Fig. 1: Levee Height and Encroachment

-2.1 Optimal Tradeoff of Levee Setback and Levee Height
+2.1 Optimal Tradeoff of Levee Encroachment and Levee Height

 A static model is formulated to minimize the sum of expected flood damage, considering levee construction cost and resultant land value loss due to floodway occupancy.
-This simple model allows preliminary quantitative examination of the tradeoff between optimal setback and optimal height in designing a new levee.
+This simple model allows preliminary quantitative examination of the tradeoff between optimal encroachment and optimal height in designing a new levee.
 The objective function is:

-$$Max\frac{B}{C}(Xs, Xh) = \frac{B(Xs, Xh)}{C(Xs)}$$ (1)
+in designing a new levee.
+The objective function is: $$Max \frac{B}{C}(Xs, Xh) = \frac{B(Xs, Xh)}{C(Xs)}$$ (1)